We made it through week one! I’m extremely overwhelmed by the out pour of love and support! Thank you all so much and now we move into week two,

 Take more FULL body pictures.
 Put yourself in front of a camera.
 Look at yourself.
 This is how I started to see myself.
 I started to really look at myself in photos and started to embrace my body fully.
 I used to see photos of myself and think that’s not what I look like.
 I wasn’t spending time looking at myself in the mirror or at all.
 Then when I started blogging and seeing hundreds photos of myself from every angle.
 I embraced every angle because I truly saw myself, and I reclaimed it.
 I reclaimed it, owned it and grew a love for my body that couldn’t be taken away from me.
 Us plus size women shy away from full body photos, but reclaim that and TAKE photos that show your whole self.

 3. Realize Your Power

 Your body is so incredibly powerful.
-Your body carries you through life.
+It carries you through life.
 The ups, downs and the in between.
-When you think about the colds, pains, heartaches and the amazing moments how can you still hate your body?
+When you think about the colds, pains, heartaches and the amazing moments how can you still hate it?
 Your body is magic, pure magic.
-Realize that the body is so powerful, you are so powerful.
+Realize that it’s is so powerful, you are so powerful.

 4. Scare Yourself